About this listing

 The Sunday NY Times is delivered to the house, so feel free to enjoy it.

 Please no smoking or pets.
-Treat our house kindly as there are many interesting artworks, rugs and artifacts.
+Treat our house kindly as there are many artworks, rugs and antiques.
 We would be grateful if you would remove your shoes upon entering the house.
 Please be mindful of keeping windows closed when the heat or A/C is on (or turn it off and open the house).
+If you plan to entertain guests not staying overnight, we'd be grateful to know in advance, and please clean up afterwards.

 I work for a chamber music festival and love to promote the visual arts, too.
 Bruce is a printmaker at the UW and artist.
 I can't live without travel and cooking and eating great, local food.
 We want to make sure you have a clean and comfy place to stay and we're happy to get to know you or leave you alone!